Feroov/MajesticalProfiles/README.md

-# AwesomeGithubProfiles
+# Magestical Profiles

-Awesome GitHub Profiles is a collection of creative GitHub profile README templates, tips, and examples.
-Personalize your GitHub presence with unique designs, tutorials, and inspiration to build standout developer portfolios.
-Contribute your own or explore examples to showcase your skills.
+A curated collection of developer GitHub profiles to spark your creativity.

+This repository takes inspiration from the Developer Portfolios GitHub repository.

+Enhance your profile and inspire others.
+If you find this useful, don't forget to leave a ⭐!
+<h2 align="center"></h2>